-Kimchi Gyoza Nabe is a Japanese hot pot filled with succulent Japanese dumplings, spicy kimchi, tender vegetables, and hearty mushrooms.
+Kimchi Gyoza Nabe is a Korean-inspired Japanese hot pot filled with succulent Japanese dumplings, spicy kimchi, tender vegetables, and hearty mushrooms.
 It’s a simmering bowl of savory deliciousness!

 Kimchi Gyoza Nabe (キムチ餃子鍋) is a comfort dish filled with Japanese ingredients cooked in a Korean-inspired, spicy kimchi base.
 I love it since you can quickly throw in gyoza (Japanese dumplings), tofu, vegetables, and mushrooms to make this hot and sour soup.